-The Plan's investments for fiscal year 2020 and 2019 are partially insured and registered in the Plan's name and are generally segregated by the counterparty in a manner to protect them from certain claims by creditors.
+The Plan's investments for fiscal year 2021 and 2020 are partially insured and registered in the Plan's name and are generally segregated by the counterparty in a manner to protect them from certain claims by creditors.
 The Plan also invests in mutual and commingled trust funds which are not generally exposed to custodial credit risks.
-At December 31, 2020 and 2019, there were no deposits subject to custodial credit risk.
+At December 31, 2021 and 2020, there were no investments subject to custodial credit risk.
 The Plan has no policy to address any additional amounts potentially at risk.

 • Credit Risk is the risk that an issuer to an investment will not fulfill its obligations.
 The Plan seeks to maintain a diversified portfolio of fixed income securities in order to obtain the highest total return at an acceptable level of risk.
-As of December 31, 2020, and 2019, the quality ratings of the Plan's fixed income investments in U.S. Government obligations and corporate bonds were as follows.
+As of December 31, 2021, and 2020, the quality ratings of the Plan's fixed income investments in U.S. Government obligations and corporate bonds were as follows.